 The Company's CEO and CFO have designed, or caused to be designed under their supervision, internal controls over financial reporting ("ICFR") to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with IFRS.
-The Company is required to disclose herein any change in the Company's internal controls over financial reporting that occurred during the period beginning on April 1, 2023, and ending on June 30, 2023, that has materially affected, or is reasonably likely to materially affect, the Company's internal controls over financial reporting.
-No material changes in the Company's internal controls over financial reporting were identified during such period that have materially affected, or are reasonably likely to materially affect, the Company's internal controls over financial reporting.
+The Company is required to disclose herein any change in the Company's ICFR that occurred during the period beginning on July 1, 2023, and ending on September 30, 2023, that has materially affected, or is reasonably likely to materially affected, or are reasonably likely to materially affect, the Company's ICFR.

 On March 22, 2023, the Company closed the Mubadala Acquisition.
-As permitted by and in accordance with NI 52-109, the CEO and CFO have limited the scope of our design of DC&P and ICFR to exclude controls, policies, and procedures of BOAGL.
-This scope limitation is primarily due to the time required to assess the DC&P and ICFR relating to BOAGL in a manner consistent with the Company's other operations.
+As permitted by and in accordance with NI 52-109, the CEO and CFO have limited the scope of our design of DC&P and ICFR to exclude controls, policies, and procedures of Busrakham Oil.
+This scope limitation is primarily due to the time required to assess the DC&P and ICFR relating to Busrakham Oil in a manner consistent with the Company's other operations.
 Further integration will take place as systems and processes align.